 The first thing you want to do is file for unemployment benefits.
-It will take a few weeks for benefits to kick in, so apply as soon as you have been fired or your hour severely cut.
-Inform your landlord/mortgage company, utility, credit card, and car loan company to make them aware of the change in your financial situation.
-Often they are happy to work with you.
+Benefits will take a few weeks to kick in, so apply once you have been fired or your hours severely cut.
+Inform your landlord/mortgage company, utility, credit card, and car loan company to inform them of the change in your financial situation.
+Often, they are happy to work with you.

 File for Unemployment Benefits Right Away